GitTools/GitVersion/docs/configuration.md

 ### is-mainline
 When using Mainline mode, this indicates that this branch is a mainline.
 By default support/ and master are mainlines.

+### pre-release-weight
+Provides a way to translate the `PreReleaseLabel` ([variables](/more-info/variables)) to a numeric value in order to avoid version collisions across different branches.
+For example, a release branch created after "1.2.3-alpha.55" results in "1.2.3-beta.1" and thus e.g. "1.2.3-alpha.4" and "1.2.3-beta.4" would have the same file version: "1.2.3.4".
+Related Issues [1145](https://github.com/GitTools/GitVersion/issues/1145), [1366](https://github.com/GitTools/GitVersion/issues/1366)